Raja (2002 film): Production

 Ezhil, Ajith Kumar and Jyothika reunited for the film following the success of Poovellam Un Vaasam (2001).
 The makers initially titled the film as Nallathor Kadhal Seivom, before considering Dileep and Jeeva, then finalising Raja.
 A fight scene was picturised on Ajith, Sonu and 40 stunt-men on a train that travelled from Mettupalayam to Ooty.
 For the scenes the train was hired for four days at a cost of about ₹40 lakh.

 Soundtrack

-The music was composed by S. A. Rajkumar.
+The music was composed by S. A. Rajkumar in his third collaboration with Ezhil after Thulladha Manamum Thullum (1999) and Pennin Manathai Thottu (2000).